mondaywe/moovesdk/python/examples/langchain/web3/README.md

 ## Learn More

-Check out the [Nectere documentation](https://github.com/nectere-sdk/nectere) for more examples and detailed guides.
+Check out the [MooveSDK documentation](https://github.com/mondaywe/moovesdk) for more examples and detailed guides.